 WHERE HAVE ALL THE PEOPLE GONE

 The film is a venture into the Last People on Earth theme.
 This was popular in the nuclear war films that came out in the 1950s see the likes of Five (1951), Day the World Ended (1955), The World, The Flesh and the Devil (1958) and Last Woman on Earth (1960).
 Where Have All the People Gone drops the nuclear war theme after toying with it as a possible explanation for a time and becomes the first of the Mysterious Catastrophe films in which an event of unexplained origin clears the Earth out of people.
 In particular, the film here feels like it had strong influence over The Quiet Earth (1985), which had a very similar plot about half-dozen people inhabiting an entire country and everyone else having disappeared leaving behind empty clothes.
-See also the subsequent likes of Vanishing on 7th Street (2010), the South Korean The End of the Animal (2010) and the Hong Kong film The Midnight After (2014).
+See also the subsequent likes of Vanishing on 7th Street (2010), the South Korean The End of the Animal (2010), the Hong Kong film The Midnight After (2014) and Bokeh (2017).

 Even though the eventual explanation is highly dubious from a scientific perspective, the script creates an interesting mystery as the group try to determine what has happened.
 The script defies the cliches that subsequently set into the post-holocaust genre, such as having people formed into armed encampments and fighting against those who have set up military rule and/or are determined to own the wasteland.
 What we have often feels like the extremist views of the nuclear survivalist drama Panic in Year Zero (1962) having been turned on their head.
 Peter Graves radiates a trustworthy solid-headed certainty and disagrees with his hot-headed son (George OHanlon, Jr.)s more trigger-happy ways.
 There are a couple of strong and effectively written scenes that seem notedly intended to counteract the militarist view one where the shotgun wielder determined to drive people off their property is revealed to just be a scared kid (Michael James Wixted); another where Peter Graves pulls a gun on somebody trying to steal their car and it ends in peaceful resolution rather than someone dead.